 The UPSs used in most applications today use solid-state technology to manage their power control and communications functions, and are therefore described as static UPS systems.

 These components interact in protecting the load within either an online, offline or line-interactive topology.
 As we shall see, these modes represent different trade-offs between capital, operating costs, and levels of protection.
-It is up to each user to decide which approach is most appropriate to the needs of his communications and data processing load, and the business that it supports.
+It is up to each user to decide which approach is most appropriate to the needs of their communications and data processing load, and the business that it supports.

-Off-line UPS systems are so-called because the load is fed directly from the raw mains during normal operation, rather than from the inverter output.
-To that extent, the energy storage components – charger, battery and inverter – are off-line as far as the load is concerned, although the charger and battery remain connected to the mains to ensure the battery is always fully charged.
+Offline uninterruptible power supply systems are so-called because the load is fed directly from the raw mains during normal operation, rather than from the inverter output.
+To that extent, the energy storage components – charger, battery and inverter – are offline as far as the load is concerned, although the charger and battery remain connected to the mains to ensure the battery is always fully charged.